 We have reports from Mr Moore and other staff, we read reports from the Local Authority, government departments and Ofsted, we attend courses and training.
 We visit school to see what is going on and talk with teachers and children.
 We take specialist advice from expert consultants.

-How can I become a governor?
+How can I become a trustee?